Continuously variable transmission: Farm and earthmoving equipment

 Combine harvesters used variable belt drives as early as the 1950s.
 Many small tractors and self-propelled mowers for home and garden use simple rubber belt CVTs.
 Hydrostatic CVTs are more common on the larger units.
 In mowing or harvesting operations, the CVT allows the forward speed of the equipment to be adjusted independently of the engine speed; this allows the operator to slow or accelerate as needed to accommodate variations in the thickness of the crop.

 Hydrostatic CVTs are used in small- to medium-sized agricultural and earthmoving equipment.
 Since the engines in these machines are typically run at constant power output (to provide hydraulic power or to power machinery), losses in mechanical efficiency are offset by enhanced operational efficiency.
 For example, in earthmoving equipment, the forward-reverse shuttle times are reduced.
 The speed and power output of the CVT is used to control the travel speed and sometimes steering of the equipment.
 In the latter case, the required speed differential to steer the equipment can be supplied by independent CVTs, allowing the steering to be accomplished without several drawbacks associated with other skid steer methods (such as braking losses or loss of tractive effort).

 The 1965 Wheel Horse 875 and 1075 garden tractors were the first such vehicles to be fitted with a hydrostatic CVT.
 The design used a variable-displacement swash-plate pump and fixed-displacement gear-type hydraulic motor combined into a single compact package.
 Reverse ratios were achieved by reversing the flow of the pump through over-centering of the swashplate.
 Acceleration was limited and smoothed through the use of pressure accumulator and relief valves located between the pump and motor, to prevent the sudden changes in speed possible with direct hydraulic coupling.
 Subsequent versions included fixed swash plate motors and ball pumps.

 The 1996 Fendt Vario 926 was the first heavy-duty tractor to be equipped with a IVT transmission.
-It is not the same thing as a hydostatic CVT.
+It is not the same thing as a hydrostatic CVT.
 Over 100,000 tractors have been produced with this transmission.

 Power generation systems

 CVTs have been used in aircraft electrical power generation systems since the 1950s.

 CVTs with flywheels are used as a speed governor between an engine (e.g. a wind turbine) and the electric generator.
 When the engine is producing sufficient power, the generator is connected directly to the CVT which serves to regulate the engine's speed.
-When the power output is too low, the generator is disconnected and the energy is stored in the flywheel.
-It is which we say only when the speed of the flywheel is sufficient that the kinetic energy is converted into electricity, intermittently, at the speed required by the generator.
+When the power output is too low, the generator is disconnected, and the energy is stored in the flywheel.
+It is only when the speed of the flywheel is sufficient that the kinetic energy is converted into electricity, intermittently, at the speed required by the generator.